-2. Roles and Responsibilities
+3. Roles and Responsibilities

-2.1 Teachers
+3.1 Teachers

-Teachers ideally are available Monday-Friday during usual working hours but this will be primarily directed by their own personal family circumstances/situation during the current crisis.
+Teachers are available Monday-Friday during usual working hours, depending on their current contract.
 Underpinning this approach is an understanding for flexibility as to when teachers can be available.
 If they are unable to work for any reason during this time, for example due to sickness or caring for a dependent, they should report this using the normal absence procedure.